-Georgie Kovacs, founder of Fempower Health, interviews Sylvia Kang, biomedical engineer and co-founder/CEO of Mira.
+Georgie Kovacs, founder of Fempower Health, interviews Sylvia Kang, biomedical engineer and co-founder/CEO of Mira, and all-in-one fertility tracking system that automatically syncs, records, and explains your fertility hormones.

 Georgie: before the discussion we’re going to have about hormones, I thought we could start with your background and how you became interested in women’s health.